Using passkey autofill to support passkeys alongside passwords

 Section titled “Downsides and workarounds”Browser support for autofill is somewhat flaky.
 Additionally you need to ensure a couple of things happen before the user interacts with the login form:

-- The relevant client-side JS has loaded
+- The relevant client-side JavaScript has loaded

 Missing server-side passkey